ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Relying Party Owner:

-: An entity (typically an administrator), that is authorized to configure Appraisal Policy for Attestation Results in a Relying Party.
+: An role performed by an entity (typically an administrator), that is authorized to configure Appraisal Policies for Attestation Results for Relying Party.

 Verifier: